Customers or visitors to this website are referred to as “you” or “your”. Set3 Solutions Ltd. trading as brand “Set3” is referred to as “us” or “we”.

 Changes to the policy and your duty to inform us on changes

-This version was last updated in May 2018 and may be subject to further revisions.
+This version was last updated on 20th November 2020 and may be subject to further revisions.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.